Mariah Carey ‘Feels Bad’ About Not Spending Quality Time With James Packer During Engagement

-While Mariah Carey may have already moved on to dating Bryan Tanaka, she’s discussing her relationship woes with ex-fiancé James Packer on the new show Mariah’s World.
+While Mariah Carey may have already moved on to dating Bryan Tanaka, she’s discussing her relationship woes with ex-fiance James Packer on the new show Mariah’s World.

 In fact, she was heard saying she felt bad for not spending time with Packer, who flew to Paris to see her during her performance.
 However, it was said the billionaire abruptly left after arriving to see Mariah, and now it seems fans know why Packer’s visit was cut so short.